-- Cost metric: This value indicates which metric you would like to use in order to estimate and measure the cost and effort of completing a work item.
+- Cost metric: this value indicates which metric you would like to use in order to estimate and measure the cost and effort of completing a work item.
 The currently supported values are hours, days and, for those who use relative estimations, points.
-The days metric requires you to enter a number of hours per day too.
+The days metric requires you to enter the number of hours per day too.

 The project structure

 A HacknPlan project is nothing but a big collection of work items (tasks & user stories).
 The task is the main entity in the system, the minimum work unit, and everything revolves around it, while the user story is a work item resembling a feature that can contain tasks inside.
 Boards, milestones, design elements, and categories are just ways to group work items by certain criteria, which in this case would be time, concept and discipline, respectively.
 In order to be able to manage work items and all these groups and relations, HacknPlan provides several tools or sections, available throw a collapsible left menu: